 Be mindful of terrain and seasons when you’re planning your route.
 If you’re crossing mountains, you’ll be riding slower than along the Pacific Coast Highway.
 If you’re heading to South Africa, keep in mind that the seasons are reversed in the Southern Hemisphere, and double-check things like rainy seasons.

 You know where you’re going, and you know how you’re going to get there.
 Awesome!
 Now is the time for your packing list.
-To stay safe on the road, we highly recommend you pick protective riding gear.
+To stay safe on the road while motorcycle touring, we highly recommend you pick protective riding gear.
 Decent quality, sturdy motorcycle boots, motorcycle pants and jacket, a good helmet, and a pair of gloves are a must.
-However, if you’re planning to be on the road for longer than a month, you should also think about varying altitude and weather.
+However, if you’re planning to be on the road for longer than a month, you should also think about varying altitudes and weather.
 Pack some thermals and some riding gear, and if your boots aren’t waterproof, get yourself a pair of Goretex socks.
 If you know you’ll be heading somewhere cold or if there’s a high-altitude mountain range between you and your destination, you might want to get a heated jacket.